scriptype/salinger/README.md

 Say, this is a production environment and there's already a `PORT` environment variable independent from all of these.
 Now when we run `npm run myTask`, that PORT variable will be overridden by 8080, since it's defined in env.js.
 And, since we specify that variable again, in the second parameter of run call of 'my-script', it gets overriden again just for this execution of 'my-script'.
 So, `PORT` is 5001 for my-script, only for this call.

-What's exported from env.js, though, will be accessible from process.env (not persistent) during the execution of the scripts.
-So, checking a key's existence before declaring it would help.
+What's exported from env.js, though, will be accessible from process.env (not persistent) during the execution of all scripts.

 ## Trade-offs